Vågå Municipality: General information

 During the 1960s, there were many municipal changes across Norway due to the work of the Schei Committee.
 On 1 January 1965, the Tolstadåsen area of Vågå Municipality (population: 35) was transferred to the neighboring Sel Municipality.

 Historically, the municipality was part of the old Oppland county.
 On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

 Name

-The municipality (originally the parish) is named Vågå, using a very old name for the area (Vaga or Vága) since the first Vågå Church was built there.
+The municipality (originally the parish) is named Vågå, using a very old name for the area (Vaga or Vága), in use since the first Vågå Church was built there.
 Two origins have been suggested for the name Vågå (historic spelling: Vaage):